uncomment the following lines to install these packages if required

 • $sex: table of the number of rows per SEX.

-• $age: summarises the number of unique USUBJIDs, the minimum and maximum ages in years, the number of missing ages, number of participant under 6 months old, under 18 years old and over 90 years old.
+• $age: summarises the number of unique USUBJIDs, the minimum & maximum ages in years, the number of missing ages, number of participant under 6 months old, under 18 years old and over 90 years old.

 • $testcd: Creates a table groupped by STUDYID and TESTCD (the code for a specific test/finding) with the min, max and various quantiles for numeric results, and the number of unique units, locations, methods and specimens (SPEC).